 Don’t see them as personality, but try to see the God in other people.
 Try to see that light at their center at the point between the eyebrows.
 Then see that light radiating to their whole body.
 This can bless them and heal them, and invite the divine within them to come forth.

 Now, meditate on their potential, the little point of light at their center.
 And invite that light to grow, so their own light is blessing them.

 Swami Kriyananda wrote a song called “Brothers” and describing it he said: “Let us become forces on earth for the spread of love and brotherhood.”

-You can learn how to become a divine friend and how to communicate from a spiritual perspective in the upcoming course Spiritual Counseling.
+You can learn how to become more of a divine friend and how to communicate from a spiritual perspective in the Spiritual Counseling course.